brettz9/webappfind/README-old.md

 1. Allow `filetypes.json` to support a hierarchy of custom types (e.g., schema->jsonschema) for meta-data purposes (possibly passing to applications, perhaps useful for namespacing)
 1. Possibility of utilizing `filetypes.json` on the server side for server-side discovery; see http://webviewers.org/xwiki/bin/view/Main/WebHome (utilize its format at all or reconcile?);
 better reconciliaton with local OS type systems
+1. Could allow type to be determined by schema (e.g., JSON Schema based on `$schema` value with JSON document, XML Schema for XML, etc.).
+1. Allow defaultHandlers to be optionally added inline with fileMatches in `filetypes.json`?
 ----

 The following steps may currently be altered by user preference.